FLUID: Training-Free Face De-identification via Latent Identity Substitution: Proposed Method

-where \( D_{\text{id}}(\cdot, \cdot) \) is an identity distance function between embeddings.
-Instead of directly editing in pixel space, we perform identity manipulation in the \( h \)-space of a pretrained DM.
+where \( D_{\text{id}}(\cdot, \cdot) \) is an identity distance function between two images and \( D_{\text{human}}(\cdot, \cdot) \) is a realism metric determined by human perception.
+Instead of manipulating the image directly in pixel space \cite{zhu2023boundary, shen2020interfacegan}, we perform identity editing in the \( h \)-space of a pretrained DM.
 Let \( f_{\text{inv}} \) be an inversion function that maps the image to its latent representation: